 The AP Capstone program began in 2014 and was developed by the College Board to improve college readiness and critical thinking skills for university-bound students.
 Students earn an AP Capstone diploma by taking any four AP courses in addition to two required courses, AP Seminar and AP Research.
 Students complete university-level coursework focused on content related to the student’s interests while developing skills of research, critical-thinking and communication.
 Read more about our AP Capstone program in our AP handbook.
 Students who wish to apply for AP courses are required to fill our our AP Application form.

-Both the IB Program and the AP Capstone programs are academically challenging courses of study and receive the “most demanding” classification from university admissions departments.
+Both the IB Diploma Programme and the AP Capstone programs are academically challenging courses of study and receive the “most demanding” classification from university admissions departments.

 The subjects DHS offers to their students are English, Math, Science, Social Studies, Global Languages, Physical Education, Fine Arts, Technology, Health and Electives.
 Each student must be enrolled in 16 semester classes and have a minimum total of credit of 24.0 (recommended 27.5) in order to graduate from DHS.

 A required course to be taken by all students is Arabic Culture (one year course).
 This course fulfills the Saudi Ministry of Education requirement to provide conversational Arabic and designated cultural topics that promote a cultural awareness of the host country.
 Students enrolled in an Arabic Global Language course will need to enroll in this course.